 Fancy orange diamonds are usually Type Ib diamonds that consist of atoms of nitrogen uniformly distributed in the crystal lattice and absorb blue and yellow light, resulting in an orange color.
 Because the odds of an orange diamond being only orange are extremely long, they are typically found with modifying colors.
 The saturation of a color diamond is determined by its intensity.
 Differences in color appearance are therefore credited to tone, which is the particular point that a diamond falls in the light to dark spectrum.

-The seven natural color grades for natural fancy colored orange diamonds are, in ascending order:
+The eight natural color grades for natural fancy colored orange diamonds are, in ascending order:

 The further along this spectrum you go, the richer and more intense the orange is to be seen in the diamond.
 The more intense a diamond's color saturation, the more it will be worth.
 For example, a Fancy Intense Orange diamond will be worth more than a Fancy Orange diamond.